Run a Signal Proxy using DigitalOcean Droplets and Cloudflare Domains! #IRanASignalProxy

 - Clone the Signal TLS Proxy repo from GitHub by running

-and change directory to the newly cloned repo by runningcd Signal-TLS-Proxy
+git clone https://github.com/signalapp/Signal-TLS-Proxy.gitand change directory to the newly cloned repo by runningcd Signal-TLS-Proxy.

 sudo docker-compose up --build -d